 In the HFC methods reported here, migration of individuals was allowed in only one direction, from lower-fitness subpopulations to higher-fitness subpopulations, but migration is not confined to only the immediately higher level.
-In addition, any "degraded" individuals generated in a population of a given fitness level were not "exiled" to a lower level, but still kept in their current levels even though their fitness may not meet the admission criterion for remaining qualified in current levels-that is, method 1) for handling degraded individuals as described in Section 3.2.1 was used.
+In addition, any "degraded" individuals generated in a population of a given fitness level were not "exiled" to a lower level, even though they may not have met the admission criterion for migrating into the level-that is, method 1) above was used.
 This may allow for promising jumps with short-term fitness degradation in the fitness landscape.
 It can also be justified in that, despite the possible decrease of the fitness, many useful intermediate-level building blocks may still remain.
 In the work reported here, the admission buffer is volatile.
 That is, at each migration time, these buffers are filled with candidates and are emptied after the exporting process is complete at each migration interval.
-However, it is expected that, at some point, admission buffers may be used as the main persistent repository of good genetic material, while the subpopulations serve as the assembly workshops, similar to the way "external populations" are used in some modern multi-objective evolutionary algorithms such as PAES (Knowles and Corne, 2000).
+However, it is expected that, at some point, admission buffers may be used as the main persistent repository of good genetic material, while the subpopulations serve as the assembly workshops, similar to the way "external populations" are used in some modern multiobjective evolutionary algorithms such as PAES (Knowles and Corne, 2000).